2006 Queensland Cup

-The 2006 Queensland Cup season was the 11th season of Queensland's top-level statewide rugby league competition run by the Queensland Rugby League.
+The 2006 Queensland Cup season was the 11th season of top-level statewide rugby league competition run by the Queensland Rugby League in Queensland, Australia.
 The competition, known as the Queensland Wizard Cup due to sponsorship from Wizard Home Loans featured 11 teams playing a 26-week long season (including finals) from March to September.

 The Redcliffe Dolphins won their fifth premiership, defeating the Toowoomba Clydesdales 27–6 at Suncorp Stadium.
 Souths Logan Magpies Brandon Costin was named the competition's Player of the Year, winning the Courier Mail Medal.

 Teams

 In 2006, the Queensland Cup retained the same 11 teams that competed in the 2005 season.
 The Wynnum Seagulls, who played under that name from 1995 to 2005, returned to playing as the Wynnum Manly Seagulls.